-[Organisation] recognises that Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
+[Organisation] recognises that physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.

-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in a child, emotional sexual and neglect Training should support staff/volunteers to recognise the signs and symptoms of abuse.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in a child.